shorebirdtech/docs/docs/guides/code_push_release.md

-git commit -m "Update app version to 1.0.3+6" git tag v1.0.3+6 git push # Push the commit git push --tags  # Push the tags
+git commit -m "Update app version to 1.0.3+6" git tag v1.0.3+6 git push # Push the commit git push --tags  # Push the tag
 ```

 ### Create a Shorebird release

-To create a release, run `shorebird release`.
+To create a Shorebird release, run `shorebird release`.
 You should see output similar to the following:

 ```
 bryanoltman@boltman ~/Shorebird/time_shift (main)